Liquidation preference

 Effects of the liquidation preference

 Liquidation preferences can have a significant impact on a company’s capital structure.
 Founders and early employees of a startup can be disadvantaged in their participation in the exit proceeds by high liquidation preferences of investors.
 When negotiating such clauses, it is therefore important to find a balance that takes into account both the protection of investors and the interests of founders and employees.
-The liquidation preference can also influence the motivation of co-founders and employees, as they usually receive a smaller share of the payouts in the event of a sale or liquidation, depending on the amount of the agreed liquidation preferences.
-When negotiating investment agreements, the details of the liquidation preference in particular should be carefully defined, including the relevant ratios and terms.
-It is important that both founders and investors analyze the potential impact in different scenarios to understand how a liquidation event will affect their respective interests.
+The liquidation preference can also influence the motivation of co-founders and employees, as they generally receive a smaller share of the payouts in the event of a sale or liquidation, depending on the amount of the agreed liquidation preference.

 Conclusion